virtualvasu/MyBlockchain/README.md

 - **SHA256 Hashing**: Blocks are linked using SHA256 hashing to ensure data integrity.

-- **Express.js Backend**: API endpoints for:
+- **API-Driven Backend**: The blockchain network is powered by APIs for:
   - Adding blocks.
   - Viewing the blockchain.
   - Fetching the latest block.

-- **React.js Frontend**: Provides a user interface to interact with the blockchain via the API.
+- **React.js Frontend**: Provides a user-friendly interface to interact with the blockchain via the API.

 ## Technologies Used